-My name is Katherine Dziedzic and I'm currently a fourth year PhD student at Oregon State University.
+My name is Katherine Dziedzic and I'm currently a fourth year PhD Candidate at Oregon State University.
 I grew up in the suburbs of Chicago, IL, where I somehow fell in love with the ocean.
 Annual family vacations to the Caribbean, routine visits to the aquarium, and multiple internships at the Chicago’s Shedd Aquarium developed my enthusiasm and interest in pursuing marine science as a career.
 My first scientific introduction to field work was on the Shedd Aquarium’s High School Marine Biology week-long field-excursion, where we conducted our own research and were allowed to think critically and scientifically about ocean processes.
 This profound introduction solidified my decision to pursue marine science as a career.

 Well, I was a land-locked student interested in studying the ocean, so inevitably when it came time to apply for college I looked towards the coast.
 I attended the University of Miami (the U!) where I double majored in Marine Science and Biology.
 While pursuing my degree, I took part in various activities, internships and study abroad programs, that helped me towards graduate school.

 In 2011, I worked in Madagascar for Blue Ventures, a London based company that sponsors conservation, education and sustainable development of worldwide coral reef communities.
 I participated in the collection of abundance and biodiversity data, analyzed data and determined scientific trends within the area.